atosystem/sensor_your_music/README.md

 ## Notice

 *  For multiple devices, please open multiple chrome tabs on your laptop.
-One tabs for one moblie device and each tabs uses different UDP Port which corressponds to the object in puredata \[netreceive -u <udp port\>\]
+One tab for one moblie device and each tab uses different UDP Port which corressponds to the object in puredata \[netreceive -u <udp port\>\]

 ## Author